Labia

 A birth weight equal to or greater than the 90th percentile for a given gestational age.

-ACOG Practice Bulletin No.22: Fetal Macrosomia.
-American College of Obstetricians and Gynecologists, Washington DC 2000
+ACOG Practice Bulletin No. 22: Fetal Macrosomia.
+American College of Obstetricians and Gynecologists, Washington DC, 2000.

-Late decelerations are believed to be caused by low oxygen blood levels in the fetus which causes constriction of peripheral blood vessels in order to divert blood to vital organs.
-Constriction of peripheral blood vessels leads to hypertension which stimulates a baroreceptor mediated vagal response resulting in a decreased heart rate.
+Late deceleration A gradual decrease in the fetal heart rate with onset of deceleration to nadir > 30 seconds.
+The nadir of the deceleration occurs after the peak of the contraction.
+Late decelerations are believed to be caused by low oxygen blood levels in the fetus which cause constriction of peripheral blood vessels in order to divert blood to vital organs.
+Constriction of peripheral blood vessels leads to hypertension which stimulates a baroreceptor-mediated vagal response resulting in a decreased heart rate.
+Any decrease in uterine blood flow or placental dysfunction can cause late decelerations. |

-LDRP (labor ,delivery ,recovery, and postpartum room)
+LDRP (labor, delivery, recovery, and postpartum room)

 A room designed to accommodate labor, delivery, and recovery.
 The rooms are not usually equipped to handle cesarean section deliveries.

-Narrowing of the frontal bones of the skull giving the fetal head the shape of a lemon.
-Most commonly seen with Arnold-Chiair II malformation and open spina bifida early in gestation.
+Lemon Sign Narrowing of the frontal bones of the skull giving the fetal head the shape of a lemon.
+Most commonly seen with Arnold–Chiari II malformation and open spina bifida early in gestation.
+The lemon sign is not specific for open spina bifida and may be seen in approximately 1% of normal fetuses. |

-4 specific steps in palpating the uterus through the abdomen in order to determine the lie and presentation of the fetus.
+Four specific steps in palpating the uterus through the abdomen in order to determine the lie and presentation of the fetus.

 Lie